marcoverpas/keynote_speech_Florence/README.md

 Here we consider a simple extension of *Model 3IO-PC*, named *Model ECO-3IO-PC*, where **ECO** stands for "ecological".
 Additional assumptions are as follows:

-1. there are 2 types of reserves: matter and energy
+1. There are 2 types of reserves: matter and energy

-1. there are 2 types of energy: renewable and non-renewable
+1. There are 2 types of energy: renewable and non-renewable

 1. Resources are converted into reserves at a certain rate